 2) Delegate your diabetes for a day

 You’re probably all too familiar with carb counting and insulin calculations by this point.
-It could be fun to give someone else a taste of life with diabetes by letting them deal with the calculations for a day.
+By letting someone else deal with the calculations for a day, it could be fun to give someone else a taste of life with diabetes.
+Socially, it’s simply a fun activity for friends too!

 Of course, make sure that you review the numbers!
 As you’ll know from your own first days after diagnosis, it can be easy to make mistakes.
 (And, you’ll be taking the insulin, not your friend!)